SystemsApproach/ops/provision.rst

 service."
 But we still may want to use VMs as a way to isolate Kubernetes workloads on a limited number of physical servers.
-This can be done as a provisioning step, akin to connecting and booting a physical machine, using tools like VirtualBox or QEMU.
+This can be done as a provisioning step, akin to connecting and booting a physical machine, but using mechanisms like KVM and Proxmox.
 There is no need for a full-fledged IaaS mechanism, such as OpenStack.
 These VMs would then be recorded as first-class cloud resource in NetBox and the other tools described in this section, no different than a physical machine.

 The unanswered question is why one might decide to do that.
 One reason is to support fine-grain resource isolation, making it possible